bbauska/CAD101en/README.md

 event handler to validate all the fields on the form when the form is submitted.

-In this section (part 2), you learned:
+In this section, you learned:

 -   Common attributes of the \< input \> tag.